 In order to provide the optimum environment for your Stephanotis, plant care should begin with the soil.
 These plants require a rich loamy soil that retains constant moisture, yet you can never leave them with soggy roots, which will cause the leaves to curl and the plant to die.

 A trellis should be provided, though when grown indoors, Stephanotis floribunda rarely grows to its maximum height.

-They should be fertilized with a half strength solution twice a month during the growing season, and the plants should be misted regularly since they demand a relative humidity level of 40-80%.
+They should be fertilized with a half strength solution twice a month during the growing season, and the plants should be misted regularly since they demand a relative humidity level of 40 to 80 percent.
 Because of their need for warmth and constant moisture, Stephanotis plants are also susceptible to both mealybugs and scale.

 Summer temperatures are more flexible for Stephanotis flowers as long as averages remain around 70-80°F. (22°C).
 They prefer cooler nights of 55-60°F. (13-16°C).
 Since they are tropical in nature, they require medium to bright light, but tend to burn in direct sunlight.

 Stephanotis are particularly challenging in winter.
 Indoor care of Stephanotis doesn’t mesh well with winter care of people.
 They demand much cooler temperatures hovering around 55°F. (13°C).
 If the temperature rises too high, the plant will die and anything below 50°F. (10 C.) is usually too cold for the plant’s survival.